edipofederle/website/posts/2018-11-30-sbcl-with-thread-support-mac-osx.md

 Hey,

-Recently I start to read the [Practical Common Lisp book](http://www.gigamonkeys.com/book/), so the first this that I did, after reading the introduction was trying to install the SBLC in order to run the example and play with the code.
+Recently I start to read the [Practical Common Lisp book](http://www.gigamonkeys.com/book/), so the first this that I did, after reading the introduction was trying to install the SBCL in order to run the examples and play with the code.

 On OSX, I was thinking it should be trivial as: